Privacy Policy

 Various provisions throughout this Privacy Policy address the requirements of California privacy statutes.

 Although we do not disclose your information to third parties without permission, you should assume that we collect electronic information from all visitors.
-You may contact us by submitting a ticket with your inquiry.
+You can contact us by submitting a ticket with your question.

-We intend to comply fully with U.S. and international laws respecting the privacy of children, including COPPA.
+We intend to comply fully with U.S. and international laws that respect the privacy of children, including COPPA.

 Therefore, we do not collect or process any information from persons under the age of 18.

-If you are under 18 and use our Platform, please stop immediately and do not submit any information to us.
+If you are under 18 and use our Platform, please stop immediately and do not send us any information.

 In the event that we have inadvertently collected any information from users under the age of 18, please contact us immediately.